 SatietyOne of the really odd things is that the obese are constantly hungry; they have huge amounts of energy stored in their bodies but they are unable to utilise it.
-Instead their bodies are constantly growling for more food.
+Instead they are always growling for more food.

 It is all about satiety; enjoying those foods that give one a sense of satisfaction, of fullness, but don't leave you feeling famished a few hours later.

 Blue zone folk are gardeners, enjoying the fruits of their labour.
-They enjoy fresh foods that give them that sense of enough, and allowing them to go to bed slightly hungry, not suffering from feeling bloated, and confident that they won't soon feel ravenous yet again.
+They eat fresh foods that give them that sense of enough, and allowing them to go to bed slightly hungry, not suffering from feeling bloated; and confident that they won't soon seem ravenous yet again.

 - dear friend who needs to lose a lot of weight

-There are three factors to this infernal conundrum that has left Western man so perplexed, constantly trying this or that new diet, yet unable to lose the weight that they know is killing them.
+There are three factors to this infernal conundrum that has left Western man so perplexed, constantly trying this or that new diet; yet unable to lose the weight that they know is knocking off their zestful years.

-FibreFibre is that part of the meal that we are unable to digest but provides bulk for the stool, and food for the teeming billions of bugs in our bellies, the microbiome, that break it down, providing essential nutrients for the body.
+FibreFibre is that part of the meal that we are unable to digest but provides bulk for the stool; and food for the teeming billions of bugs in our bellies, the microbiome.
+Those friendly bacteria and viruses can break it down, providing essential nutrients for the body.

-The average Western person is eating only about half of the required fibre; it comes as no surprise that we are constantly feeling hungry.
+The average person on the so-called industrial diet from the grocery store is eating only about half of the required fibre; it comes as no surprise that they are constantly feeling hungry.

 FatMore fat in the diet also provides that sense of a satisfying meal.
-The misinformation all started when the McGovern US dietary guidelines some forty years ago declared that Americans must eat much less fat, especially from animals, and turn instead to carbohydrates for energy.
+The misinformation all started when the McGovern US dietary guidelines nearly fifty years ago declared that Americans must eat much less dairy, eggs and red meat and turn instead to carbohydrates for energy.

-Limiting the fat in dairy, meat and eggs left Western man feeling constantly ravenous and needing snacks to keep them going until the next meal.
+Limiting the fat in our food has left us feeling constantly ravenous and needing snacks to keep us going until the next meal.

-Within thirty years the nation was obese; today 72% of Americans are overweight or obese, and an astonishingly over 50% are either frankly diabetic, or on the verge.
+Within thirty years the nation was obese.
+Today 72% of Americans are overweight; and an astonishingly 50 percent are either frankly diabetic, or on the verge.

 South Africans are no different.
 Ironically taking the fat out of our food leaves us constantly growling for more; and becoming obese.

-“Every complex problem has a solution which is simple, direct, plausible — and wrong.”
+“Every complex problem has a solution which is simple, direct and plausible; and wrong.”

 - H. L. Mencken